add2cal/add-to-calendar-button/README.md

 ## ⚡ Changelog (without minor changes and fixes)

+- v1.10 : auto-generating schema.org and dropping support for its input
 - v1.9  : big code style update + linter setup
 - v1.8  : new button style
 - v1.7  : new code structure and options + tons of optimizations
 - v1.6  : supporting Microsoft Teams
 - v1.5  : update to date format and better accesibility
 - v1.4  : schema.org support (also changed some keys in the JSON!)
 - v1.3  : new license (MIT with “Commons Clause”)
 - v1.2  : inline and line break support
 - v1.1  : npm functionality
 - v1.0  : initial release

 <br />